Frequently Asked Questions

 What are the days and hours of operation?

 The Adventure Park is open rain or shine, so we recommend dressing for the weather!
-If you don’t want to climb in the rain, you may always reschedule for a different day even if we remain open.
+If you don’t want to climb in the rain, you may always reschedule for a different day even if we remain open for a $15 rescheduling fee.
 In the event of severe weather (such as thunder, lightning, or high winds) the courses may close.
-Although we are unable to offer refunds, in the event of any course or park closures, your time may be extended, or vouchers will be made available for you to use towards future climbs that season!
+Although we are unable to offer refunds, in the event of park closures, your time may be extended, or vouchers will be made available for you to use towards future climbs that season!

 Regarding Severe Weather